Colectivo Coffee Roasters: Name change

 In 2013, the company changed its name to Colectivo Coffee Roasters.
-The Alterra name is no longer associated with Colectivo, and is used exclusively by Mars Drinks.
+The Alterra name is no longer associated with Colectivo, and was used exclusively by Mars Drinks until Lavazza bought the Alterra name as part of buying Mars's coffee business.
 The name Colectivo is taken from the "artful and funky buses used for public transportation across Latin America... and the iconic part of everyday life they represent for everyday people."
 The owners and a few employees traveled to Guatemala and bought a vintage restored 1958 colectivo, which is to make appearances in Milwaukee beginning in 2013.

 Recognition

 The company has been recognized by the United States Environmental Protection Agency for its extensive efforts in expanding green power awareness.
 It was listed as an EPA Green Power Partner in recognition of its 100% use of green energy sourced from wind power, biomass decomposition, solar energy, and small hydroelectric plants.
 In 2004, it won the Green Power Leadership Award.

 In 2008, the Humboldt Boulevard location won Best Environmentally Friendly Project from the Milwaukee Business Journal Real Estate Awards.
 It was also awarded the Heart of the Community Award by Wisconsin Commercial Real Estate Women.
 The 2008 Building Blocks Award from State Farm Insurance MANDI Awards also went to the Humboldt cafe.

 In 2013, the Bay View cafe and bakery received the Real Estate Award from the Milwaukee Business Journal for its "impact on the Milwaukee Area."

 Complex City Guide named Colectivo one of the best coffee roasters in the US in 2013.

 OnMilwaukee awarded Colectivo "Milwaukee's Best Coffee Shop/Cafe" of 2013, with the company winning both editors' choice and readers' choice.

 The company has been sending baristas to compete in the United States Barista Championship events since 2007.

 Barista Trainer Scott Lucey placed 3rd in the 2008 United States Barista Championship and was the 2009 Great Lakes Regional Barista Champion.